Picovoice/picovoice/README.md

 Open `http://localhost:3000` in your browser to try the demo.

 ### Rust Demos

+> Rust SDKs will no longer be maintained after **July 15, 2025**.
+If you plan to use the Picovoice Rust SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 From [demo/rust/micdemo](demo/rust/micdemo) run the following command from the terminal to build and run the mic demo:
 ```console